kurtis-crowe/Banking-Database-Design/README.md

 ## Objective

-For this project, I utilize the skills I have acquired in DTSC660 Data and Database Management with SQL to create and design a database in PgAdmin and write complex sql queries to answer the business questions listed in the "instructions" PDF.
+For this project, I apply the skills acquired in DTSC660 Data and Database Management with SQL to create and design a database using PgAdmin.
+I also write complex SQL queries to address the analytical questions outlined in the "instructions" PDF.

 ## Part 1: Database Design